 This remedy brings forward patterns – particularly patterns that are subconscious.
 Comfrey helps us shift and accelerate to meet with new awareness, learning and consciousness.
 The earth element of comfrey brings to the surface what is hidden and through that healing can occur.
 This earth element also aids us in integrating changes.

 When I first connected to comfrey, I was reminded of an adult that is responsible without being burdened.
 The gesture was wise and playful.
 I experienced clear, defined boundaries of roles within relationships and a way of being that was strong and compassionate.
 When working with comfrey in a daily practice, I was able to bring a great deal of awareness to judgement.
 By putting a light in how we judge and are impacted by judgement it helps us break free from judgment.
 This includes judgment of self, judgment from others and judgment of others.

-The remedy creates an ability to contain and work with the emotions, particularly anger.
-Comfrey helps us to shift emotions by allowing us to be present with them without falling overwhelmingly into them, balancing grace with groundedness.
-The remedy helps us break free from judgment, judgment of self, judgment from others and judgment of others – bringing light to the state of judgment.
-This remedy also helps us focus, enabling to sustain the fire (passion) through changes and distractions.
-Comfrey helps us shift and accelerate to meet with new awareness, learning and consciousness.
+I found the remedy supports the ability to contain and work with the emotions, particularly anger.
+It helps us to shift emotions by allowing us to be present with them without falling into them, balancing grace with groundedness.
+The remedy enables us to access memory, ancient and contemporary.